- 08 Jul 2022

 Exporting a table as a CSV

-If you find yourself needing to move records from one table to another this could done by exporting the table as a CSV then using the CSV import app to pull the records into the destination table.
+If you find yourself needing to move records from one table to another this could done by exporting the table as a CSV then using the CSV import extension to pull the records into the destination table.
 Similar to using the copy and paste method above, you will need to reset any linked records (since the link to any foreign tables in your other base will be broken) and calculated fields, because only the displayed text (not the calculations under the hood) will paste over.

 Using Airtable Sync

 Another option would be to use Airtable Sync to sync one table to another base.
 After you've finished syncing, you can unsync the table (in the destination base) which will remove the sync but leave all records and fields in the table.